upbound/docs/content/core-concepts/authoring-compositions.md

 ```

 ## Generate an embedded function
-Now we want to generate an embedded function to define the logic of our composition.
-Embedded functions are composition functions that are built, packaged, and managed as part of a configuration.
-They allow you to write composition logic in familiar programming languages rather than using the YAML-based patch-and-transform system built into Crossplane.

-Run the following command
+Functions allow you to define the logic of your composition.
+Composition
+functions build, package, and manage deployment logic as part of your
+configuration.
+You can write functions in familiar programming languages rather
+than using the built-in patch-and-transform YAML workflow.

+To generate a function based on your composition, run the following command:

 ```shell
 up function generate --language=kcl test-function apis/xbuckets/composition.yaml
 ```

-This command will generate an embedded function in KCL called `test-function` inside `functions/test-function/main.k`.
-This command also generates schema models that we will soon utilize for a delightful composition authoring experience.
+This command generates an embedded KCL function called `test-function` and

-Your composition file should also have updated to include the newly generated function in its pipeline.
-Your pipeline should look something like the YAML below.
+creates a new file in your project under `functions/test-function/main.k`.
+The
+`up function generate` command also creates schema models to help with your
+authoring experience.

+The Upbound CLI automatically updates your `apis/xbuckets/composition.yaml` file
+with your new function.

+Your composition now contains new function references in the `pipeline` section.

 ```yaml
   pipeline: